Renting Out Your Home in Sacramento: Everything You Should Consider

 Just like other states across the country, California has a landlord-tenant law in place.
 As a landlord, you must abide by it.
 As a landlord, you have an obligation to respect your tenant’s privacy and fully understand and the landlord tenant laws.

 Before entry, you must always notify your tenant beforehand.
-Specifically, California law requires landlords to give “reasonable notice” prior to entry.
+Specifically, California law requires landlords to give “reasonable notice” prior to entry to their tenants.
 24 hours is presumed by law to be reasonable.
 What’s more, the reason for the entry must be reasonable as well.
 The following are legitimate reasons why a landlord in California may want to enter the tenant's unit.

 • To show the rental house to workers or contractors